Tests and next steps

 The specialist will check your skin and ask you about any changes you've noticed.
 They may use a magnifying device that lets them look at the skin more closely.

 The specialist may also cut out the mole and a small area of surrounding skin so it can be sent to a lab and checked for cancer.
 This is known as an excision biopsy.

 Getting your results

-You should get the results of the excision biopsy within 2 weeks.
+Your specialist should let you know when you can expect to get the results of the excision biopsy.
 They will be sent to the GP or the hospital where you had the procedure.

 Try not to worry if your results are taking longer than you expect.
 It does not mean anything is wrong.

 You can call the hospital or GP if you're worried.
 They should be able to update you.